The Community Composting Program at Koiner Farm is creating a truly closed-loop, micro-food system in the East Silver Spring neighborhood.

 Special thanks to the Maryland Sierra Club for providing much of the financial support to construct the 3-Bin Composter at Koiner Farm in 2019 and advance the program in 2022.

-If you have any questions or would like to participate in the Community Composting Program at Koiner Farm by donating your food scraps, please submit this Community Composter Interest Form and send email to hannah@ckcfarming.org.
+If you have any questions about the Community Composting Program at Koiner Farm by donating your food scraps, email emily@ckcfarming.org.

 _JPG.jpg)